January is here and before you know it it will be February! Time flies when you’re working hard doesn’t it?

-- Set goals- write them down, think about long term and short term.
+- Set goals – write them down, think about the long term and short term.

 - Set an action plan.

-- Stay positive- the goal is progress not perfection, be kind to yourself if it doesn’t happen they way you want the first time you try, just keep working at it.
+- Stay positive – the goal is progress, not perfection.
+Be kind to yourself if it doesn’t happen the way you want the first time.
+Just keep working at it.